It’s difficult for a business to stand out in a competitive market.

 - How can we communicate better?

-These questions not only help address your customers’ needs but also provide helpful feedback for your business.
+These questions help address your customers’ needs and provide helpful feedback for your business.

 Once you know the answers to these questions, you can leverage proven principles of neuromarketing to grow your business by making intelligent choices about colors, packaging, and messaging, among other things.